-The City of Providence Department of Art, Culture + Tourism (ACT) is proud to release our updated cultural plan.
+The City of Providence’s Department of Art, Culture + Tourism (ACT) is proud to release its updated cultural plan.
 PVDx2031: A Cultural Plan for Culture Shift outlines strategies and recommendations for strengthening arts, culture and creativity in Providence.
-To read the final text, click here.
+To download the full version for web click here.

 Have questions about the cultural plan?
-Please contact ACT Deputy Director, Gina Rodríguez-Drix, to schedule a time to discuss: email@example.com.
+Please contact Micah Salkind, ACT’s Deputy Director, to schedule a time to discuss: firstname.lastname@example.org.

 Members of the public were invited to comment on the draft by August 1, 2021.
 To read our draft, click here.

-Meet MJ, Shey, and Tracy, the Creative Providence Artist-Facilitation team responsible for co-designing and co-facilitating our virtual events, supporting our Sector Alchemists across the seven virtual planning studios, and helping ACT to identify strategies, recommendations, visions and goals to include in this plan.
+Meet MJ, Shey, and Tracy.
+Together, they make up the Creative Providence Artist-Facilitation team responsible for co-designing and co-facilitating our virtual events, supporting our Sector Alchemists across the seven virtual planning studios, and helping ACT to identify strategies, recommendations, visions, and goals for this plan.

 MJ Robinson [they/them] is an author-illustrator, educator, and community organizer for prison abolition, LGBTQ rights, and racial justice.
 MJ works at the RISD Museum and supports community gardens in Providence parks.
 They hold a certificate in Children’s Book Illustration from RISD and a BA in Studio Art and Creative Writing from Oberlin College.